DimitarGrozev5/trainer-frontend/README.md

 ### BaseTemplate Component

-The **BaseTemplate** Component provides an experience, similar to a native Android app.
+The **BaseTemplate** Component aims to provide an experience, similar to a native Android app.
 The _header_ takes up 1/3 of the screen, to allow the user to reach with his thumb the top of the _main_ content.
 When the page is scrolled the _header_ shrinks to a small text at the top of the page.
 This transition is achieved through a library - _framer-motion_.

 The Component uses the **framer-motion** hook `useScroll`, to keep track of the vertical scrolling position.
 The hook is configured to return the scrolling position, not relative to the **body**, but relative to the _header_ **h1** element, that contains the page title.
 The hook returns `0` when the page is scrolled to the top and `1` when the _h1_ element is about to go out of view.

 The `useTransform` hook is used to animate a change in opacity of the page title, and to link the animation to the scroll position.

-When the **h1** title element drops out of view, the **h3** title changes it's `position` to `fixed`, in order to stay on the top of the viewport.
+When the **h1** title element drops out of view, an **h3** title with _fixed_ position, changes it's `opacity` to `1`, in order to stay on the top of the viewport.
 This happens through the `onChange` handler that the `useScroll` hook returns.

 The **BaseTemplate** header is designed to display either the **h1** title, or the **h3** title.
 The transition between them is made to look nice, but when the user stops scrolling, the page has to snap to one of the two positions.
-This is achieved using the _header_ element's `scrollTop` property.
-An event handler is added to the `touchEnd` Event, so when the user stops scrolling the page will autoscroll to one of the two positions.
+Scrolling is achieved using the _header_ element's `scrollTop` property.
+An event handler is added to the `touchEnd` Event and on the `useScroll` hook `onChange` event, so when the user stops scrolling the page will autoscroll to one of the two positions.
+Because mobile devices have autoscroll, all changes to `scrollTop` happend after a small timeout.

-The Template looks at the current _url path_ and changes the _h1_ and _h3_ title text to corespond to the _path_.
-Ther is a map that maps the current _path_ to a _title text_.
+The Template also looks at the current _url path_ and changes the _h1_ and _h3_ title text to corespond to the _path_.
+There is a map that maps the current _path_ to a _title text_.

+### FullScreenTemplate Component

+The **FullScreenTemplate** Comonent is used for displaying an active training session.
+It pushes a fake path to the window history, in order to make it harder to exit an active session and lose it's progress.

 ### HomePage Component